Alcor Life Extension Foundation: Stored corpses

 Stored corpses include those of Dick Clair, an Emmy Award-winning television sitcom writer and producer, Hall of Fame baseball legend Ted Williams and his son John Henry Williams, and futurist FM-2030.

 Corpse storage has grown at a rate of about eight percent a year since Alcor's inception, tripling between 1987 and 1990.
 The oldest stored body (by age at decease) is a 101-year-old woman, and the youngest is a 2-year-old girl.
 Alcor has had customers from Australia.
-One in four of its customers reside in the San Francisco Bay Area.
+One in four of its customers reside(d) in the San Francisco Bay Area.

 Cases and controversies

 Dora Kent

 Before the company moved to Arizona from Riverside, California, in 1994, it became a center of controversy when a county coroner ruled that Alcor client Dora Kent (Alcor board member Saul Kent's mother) was murdered with barbiturates before her head was removed for preservation by the company's staff.
 Alcor contended that the drug was administered after her death.
-No charges were ever filed; former Riverside County deputy coroner Alan Kunzman later claimed that this was due to mistakes and poor decision-making by others in his office.
+No charges were ever filed; former Riverside County deputy coroner Alan Kunzman later said that this was due to mistakes and poor decision-making by others in his office.

 A judge ruled that Kent was already deceased at the time of preservation, and no foul play was involved.
 Alcor sued the county for false arrest and illegal seizure and won both suits.
 The incident is credited with spurring a growth in membership for Alcor due to the resultant publicity.